 Treating patients is your passion, but to do that, you need them to show up to scheduled appointments.
 No-shows and cancellations are frustrating — and their price adds up fast.
-Missed appointments cost the U.S. healthcare system $150 billion per year, and cost you an average of $200 per unused time slot, according to healthcare technology company SCI Solutions.
+Missed appointments and no-shows cost the U.S. healthcare system $150 billion per year, and cost you an average of $200 per unused time slot, according to healthcare technology company SCI Solutions.

 Read on to learn how to grow your practice by improving patient attendance.